gatsbyjs/gatsby/docs/docs/gatsby-vendor-partnership.md

 If you have questions while building your Gatsby integrations, try reading other supporting documentation such as the [general plugin authoring guide](https://www.gatsbyjs.org/docs/plugin-authoring/) and [source plugin tutorial](https://www.gatsbyjs.org/docs/source-plugin-tutorial/).

-If you still have questions, please[ raise an issue on Github](https://github.com/gatsbyjs/gatsby/issues), ask a question in [Discord chat](https://discord.gg/0ZcbPKXt5bVoxkfV), or reach out to our Head of Developer Relations [Jason Lengstorf](https://www.gatsbyjs.org/contributors/jason-lengstorf/) at developer-relations@gatsbyjs.com.
+If you still have questions, please [raise an issue on GitHub](https://github.com/gatsbyjs/gatsby/issues), ask a question in [Discord chat](https://discord.gg/0ZcbPKXt5bVoxkfV), or reach out to our Head of Developer Relations [Jason Lengstorf](https://www.gatsbyjs.org/contributors/jason-lengstorf/) at developer-relations@gatsbyjs.com.

 ### Step Two: Launching Your Gatsby Integration